PRE-TRIP PREP GUIDE

 Weather during summer is hot during the day, cooler in the evenings, and humidity is minimal in most parts of Israel.
 Bring comfortable clothing for warm weather.
 We also urge you to wear a brimmed hat and sunscreen as you may find the sun to be more intense than at home.

 PREPARING FOR WINTER WEATHER

 Israel enjoys mild winters, and while there is a chance of rain during this time of year, it is not an everyday occurrence (or even every week).
 Snow is a very rare (and short-lived) phenomenon in Jerusalem.
 Pack clothing that can be worn in layers to prepare yourself for fluctuating temperatures.

 The Israeli currency is the Shekel (NIS).
-The US Dollar is equal to roughly 3.30 Israeli shekels at the time of publishing.
 We recommend going to www.xe.com for an updated exchange rate closer to departure.
 Shekels come in various denominations, and it's worth noting that shekel coins come in higher values than you may be used to at home.
-For example, a 10 shekel coin is worth approximately US$3.00.
-So, watch your coins carefully!

 You can exchange your home currency for shekels prior to departure, on arrival at Ben Gurion Airport, or you can use an ATM to withdraw shekels all over Israel.
 Exchanging your home currency during the trip itself will not be convenient or you will be subject to non-advantageous exchange rates at the hotel.

 If you choose to use your personal ATM card or credit card in Israel consider this advice: